 Edward IV: Warrior King

 An overview of Edward’s military career.
-This talk explains how Edward achieved so many victories in the Wars of the Roses, while also considering why he was unable to repeat this success in France.
+This talk explains how he achieved so many victories in the Wars of the Roses, while also considering why he was unable to repeat this success in France.

 Peaceful Aspects of Medieval Anglo-Scottish Relations